jotego/jtcps/README.md

 # jtcps1
 Capcom System 1 compatible verilog core for FPGA by Jose Tejada (jotego).

-# Usage
+# Control

+MiSTer allows for gamepad redifinition.
+However, the keyboard can be used with more or less the same layout as MAME for MiST(er) platforms.
+Some important keys:

+-F7  toggles scroll 1
+-F8  toggles scroll 2
+-F9  toggles scroll 3
+-F10 toggles objects
+-F12 OSD menu
+-P   Pause.
+Press 1P during pause to toggle the credits on and off -5,6 1P coin, 2P coin
+-1,2 1P, 2P

-## MiSTer
+# MiSTer

 Copy the RBF file to `_Arcade/cores` and the MRA files to `_Arcade`.
 Copy zipped MAME romsets to `_Arcade/mame`.
 Enjoy.

+It is also possible to keep the MAME romsets in `_Arcade/mame` but have the MRA files in `_CPS` and the RBF files in `_CPS/cores`

+## Notes

+The _rotate screen_ OSD option is ignored for horizontal games.

+# MiST

-## MiST
+## Setup

 You need to generate the .rom file using this (tool)[https://github.com/sebdel/mra-tools-c/tree/master/release].
 Basically call it like this:

-`mra ghouls.mra -z rompath`
+`mra ghouls.mra -z rompath -A`

-And that will produce the .rom file.
+And that will produce the .rom file and a .arc file.
+The .arc file can be used to start the core and directly load the game rom file.
+Note that the RBF name must be JTCPS1.RBF for it to work.
+The three files must be in the root folder.

-Copy the RBF and .rom files to MiST and enjoy!
+Copy the RBF, .arc and .rom files to MiST and enjoy!

+## Notes

+Note that there is no screen rotation in MiST.
+Vertical games require you to turn your screen around.
+You can however flip the image through the OSD.

 # Issues

 This is a beta version and as such not everything is implemented here.
 Known issues:

--Sprites may flicker
--Sprites/background may show blank horizontal lines -ADPCM sound may sound as the same instrument all the time -Top line of background is either missing or wrong -Palette during Ghouls'n Ghosts boot up is wrong or absent.
-Ghouls n' Ghosts has a very long boot up test and if the palette is wrong you may not see something for a while.
-That's a known problem
 -No DIP settings yet, except for test.

 Things you may not notice but that are wrong